A primer on Declarative Device Management for Apple devices

 Apple’s Mobile Device Management (MDM) protocol for managing macOS, iOS, and iPadOS devices has long been considered an imperative process.
 The requirement for the MDM servers to routinely poll devices for status, push changes to devices, and essentially “micromanage” the execution of every action or command on devices has long been the norm.
 This reactive management paradigm results in multiple round trips between the MDM server and the device, potentially creating performance bottlenecks when running at scale across thousands or tens of thousands of devices.

-Apple is always striving to improve their device management features and functionality, as well as optimize the performance and scalability of their MDM protocol.
-In 2021 at Apple’s Worldwide Developers Conference (WWDC), Apple announced a major paradigm shift in their MDM protocol.
-Apple calls this transformative update Declarative Device Management.
+Apple is constantly striving to enhance its device management features and functionality, as well as optimize the performance and scalability of its Mobile Device Management (MDM) protocol.
+During Apple’s Worldwide Developers Conference (WWDC) in 2021, Apple unveiled a significant paradigm shift in their MDM protocol, which they refer to as Declarative Device Management.

 Declarative Device Management

-Declarative Device Management (DDM) shifts the responsibility of policy management from the MDM servers to the device itself.
-Each device is autonomous and can apply management logic to itself in response to its own state changes.
-The device can proactively report any important state changes to the MDM servers, eliminating the need to constantly poll the device for status updates.
-A major benefit of Apple’s Declarative Device Management is that it is part of the existing MDM protocol and can function seamlessly side-by-side with the legacy MDM functionality.
-This means that a company’s existing legacy user and device profiles can co-exist with new DDM declarations and configurations.
-This co-existence can make the migration to DDM easier for IT admins as it allows for a granular shift toward the new paradigm as opposed to having to migrate all at once.
+Declarative Device Management (DDM) shifts the responsibility of policy management from MDM servers to individual devices.
+Each device operates autonomously, applying management logic in response to its own state changes.
+Proactively, the device reports significant state changes to MDM servers, eliminating the need for constant polling.
+A key advantage of Apple’s DDM is its integration with the existing MDM protocol, allowing seamless coexistence with legacy MDM functionality.
+This enables companies to maintain their existing user and device profiles alongside new DDM declarations and configurations.
+Consequently, IT administrators can transition to DDM more easily by gradually adopting the new paradigm rather than undergoing a complete migration at once.

-Apple’s goal with declarative device management is to provide an enhanced experience for managed device users, alleviate the repetitive tasks often performed by IT admins, and to allow devices to be the driver of their own managed state.
-This declarative approach to device management means that IT admins can be assured that their devices are in a desired state, and remain in a safe state that protects organizational data when connectivity to the MDM servers is lost.
-For device users, declarative device management offers a more responsive and reliable experience that includes faster onboarding and better organizational support.
+Apple’s objective with declarative device management is to enhance the experience of managed device users, reduce the repetitive tasks typically performed by IT administrators, and empower devices to control their own managed state.
+This declarative approach ensures that IT administrators can be confident that their devices are in the desired state and remain in a secure state that safeguards organizational data even when connectivity to the MDM servers is lost.
+For device users, declarative device management provides a more responsive and reliable experience, including faster onboarding and improved organizational support.

-DDM improves performance and scalability by reducing the number of roundtrip commands between the MDM servers and the device.
-Using the previous example of an app install, an IT admin creates a declaration to install an app to all corporate owned iOS devices being managed by MDM.
-Using the DDM process, the MDM servers would send the command to each device.
-Each device would return its own acknowledgment of the command.
-This is where DDM differs from the legacy MDM mechanism.
-The device will execute the installation command as specified by the server.
-Unlike our previous example, the MDM servers do not continually poll the device for an update on the installation progress.
-The servers will wait for the device to return an acknowledgment that the app has been installed.
+DDM enhances performance and scalability by minimizing the number of roundtrip commands between MDM servers and devices.
+For instance, in the context of app installation, an IT admin creates a declaration to install an app on all corporate-owned iOS devices managed by MDM.
+Through the DDM process, MDM servers transmit the command to each device, which then responds with its acknowledgment.
+This is where DDM distinguishes itself from the traditional MDM mechanism.
+The device executes the installation command as instructed by the server.
+Unlike our previous example, MDM servers don’t continuously monitor the device for updates on the installation progress.
+Instead, they wait for the device to provide an acknowledgment that the app has been successfully installed.

 Declarative device management consists of three primary pillars, which are further discussed in this section.